Ice MC

-Ice MC (born Ian Campbell, 22 March 1965) is a British rapper who started his professional music career in Italy, when he got a record deal signing to record producer and singer Savage (Roberto Zanetti, a.k.a.
-Robyx) and released his debut single "Easy" in 1989.
+Ian Colin Campbell (born 22 March 1965), better known as Ice MC, is a British rapper who started his professional music career in Italy, when he got a record deal signing to record producer and singer Savage and released his debut single "Easy" in 1989.
 He's best known for the Eurodance 1990s hit singles "Take Away the Colour", "Think About the Way" and "It's a Rainy Day".
 Ice MC singles are most notable for being the first Eurodance songs to blend raggamuffin rapping style with female singing choruses.
 Zanetti's music team produced Ice MC hits while also producing songs for other major Italian artists of the same decade, like Double You, Alexia, and Corona.

 Career

 The first albums

 In 1989 in Italy, Ice MC met singer and artist Roberto Zanetti (also as composer known as Savage and producer as Robyx).
 Their first single called "Easy", made in a hip house style, came out in 1989.
 It became successful all over Europe, reaching the top 5 in Italy and the top 3 in Germany.
 The two next singles, "Cinema" and "Scream", and the subsequent debut album, Cinema (released later in 1990), were also successful.
 In 1992 his second LP, My World, came out but failed to achieve the success of its predecessor.